 You probably know Nile Rodgers for his trailblazing work in disco, and as producer behind some of the 20th century’s most enduring pop songs.
 Did you also know that Rodgers started out as a jazz musician?
-At this summer’s North Sea Jazz Festival in the Netherlands, author Ashley Kahn sat down with the formidable bassist, composer, arranger and producer to discuss his jazz roots.
+At this summer’s North Sea Jazz Festival in the Netherlands, author Ashley Kahn sat down with the formidable guitarist, composer, arranger and producer to discuss his jazz roots.

 Before Rodgers ran away from home at age 14, his parents were beatniks who attracted many artists to his household in Greenwich Village — including Thelonious Monk, Gloria Lynne, and Nina Simone.
 “My house was sort of a hotbed for bebop, what we used to call modern jazz back in the day,” he says, “so it was just an amazing life that I had and it was the foundation for what I was to become.
 I had no idea.”